jcward/lazy-props/README.md

 Supported metadata tags:
 -------------------------

 All Lazy Props metadata tags go on the class constructor.
-The class itself must be prepended with the `@:build(LazyProps.build())` metadata to invoke the LazyProps macro.
+The class itself must be prepended with the `@:build(LazyProps.build())` metadata to invoke the Lazy Props macro.
 See the [example](https://github.com/jcward/lazy-props/blob/master/test/Main.hx).

 ```
 @:prop()